D90: Posthumous Degrees

 3. Extraordinary Circumstances

-If approved by all levels as specified herein, UNM may grant a degree when extraordinary circumstances beyond the student’s control prevent the student from completion of his or her academic program.
+If approved by all levels as specified herein, UNM may grant a degree when extraordinary circumstances beyond the student’s control prevent the student from completion of their academic program.
 Normally, the student should have completed half of the credits required for the degree.
 If departmental faculty vote to waive remaining degree requirements, the student will be awarded a degree without special notation on the diploma and transcript.
 If degree requirements are not waived, a special notation will be added to the diploma and transcript.

 a.
 Terminally Ill